-- Due to the relatively small culture volume (0.1ml or 0.025ml), drying out of the culture wells, particularly around the outside of the plate, can be a problem.
+- Due to the relatively small culture volume (0.1ml), drying out of the culture wells, particularly around the outside of the plate, can be a problem.
 These are called "edge effects".
 An incubator with insufficient humidity will cause this problem.
 To ensure that this does not occur, the incubator water reservoir should be full and the humidity in the chamber checked using a hygrometer. - If drying out continues, use of a humidity chamber is recommended.
-Please refer to Section 8 (vii) for instructions on how to build a humidity chamber.
+A humidity chamber can be assembled using containers just large enough to hold several plates and deep enough to place both the plate(s) and a layer of 2-5ml serologic pipettes with the cotton plugs removed (cut to fit the container).
+Sterile water is placed in the container to just below the height of the pipettes.
+Do not let the plate sit in water.
+Place the plate on the pipettes and cover loosely with either aluminum foil or with a fitted lid that has holes in it to facilitate exchange of gases in and out of the container.
+Call HemoGenix® for more information on constructing a humidity chamber.